Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: Structural Sign Herdability over Fixed Temporal Topologies

-Let us consider a digraph that is not $\mathcal{SS}$ herdable in its static form.
-This lack of herdability arises from the presence of signed dilation and layered dilation in the signed layered representation of the digraph.
+\begin{proof} Sufficiency :Let us consider a digraph that is not $\mathcal{SS}$ herdable in its $i^{th}$ snapshot (static form).
+This loss of herdability arises due to the presence of signed dilation and layered dilation in the signed layered representation of the digraph.
 These dilations imply that the nodes belonging to the dilation sets produce rows in the controllability matrix that are non–negatively linearly dependent, as illustrated below.
-Consider a temporally switching digraph in which the switching sequence consists of matrices that are structurally similar and share the same sign pattern.
-According to the claim, it is sufficient to show that the controllability matrix of the temporal network contains no sets of rows that are non–negatively linearly dependent under such switching.

-Let the first $q$ nodes be path sign–matched in the first snapshot.
-By Lemma~\ref{first snap}, these $q$ nodes are herdable in the first snapshot, while the remaining $n-q$ nodes are not herdable.
-This implies that at least $n-q$ rows of the controllability matrix are non–negatively linearly dependent on rows corresponding to herdable nodes.
+Without loss of generality, suppose that the first \(q\) nodes are path-sign-matched in the \(i^{\text{th}}\) snapshot.
+By Lemma~\ref{first snap}, these \(q\) nodes are herdable in the \(i^{\text{th}}\) snapshot, whereas the remaining \(n-q\) nodes are not herdable.
+Consequently, at least \(n-q\) rows of the controllability matrix are nonnegatively linearly dependent on the rows corresponding to the herdable nodes.

-Now consider a structurally similar temporal network undergoing two snapshots.
-We show that two snapshots are sufficient to guarantee $\mathcal{SS}$ herdability.
-For a temporal network with two snapshots whose system matrices are structurally identical but realized with different parameters, the corresponding controllability matrix takes the following form:

-Although $\mathcal{A}_1$ and $\mathcal{A}_2$ share the same structure, the first $n$ columns correspond to the controllability matrix associated with the pair $(\mathcal{A}_2,\mathcal{B})$, while the columns from $n+1$ to $2n$ are obtained by multiplying $e^{\mathcal{A}_2 \Delta t_2}$ with the columns of the controllability matrix associated with the same pair $(\mathcal{A}_2,\mathcal{B})$.
-Because the two snapshots use different parametric realizations, the rows of $\mathcal{C}_T$ are no longer non–negatively linearly dependent.
-Hence, by Proposition~\ref{test for H}, the temporally switching network with fixed topology and structurally similar system matrices is $\mathcal{SS}$ herdable.
+Now suppose that the remaining \(n-q\) nodes become path-sign-matched in subsequent snapshots.
+Then, by Definition~\ref{path sign}, the corresponding entries in the columns associated with those snapshots attain different magnitudes under a different parametric realization while preserving the sign pattern.
+As a result, the corresponding rows of the temporal controllability matrix \(\mathcal{C}_T\) are no longer non-negatively linearly dependent.
+Therefore, by Proposition~\ref{test for H}, the temporally switching network with fixed topology and structurally similar system matrices is \(\mathcal{SS}\) herdable.